OUR SCIENCE TEAM

 Jon Croston has been teaching and coaching at LASA for eight years.
-He teaches AP Physics and AP Calculus and also coaches Cross Country and Golf.
+He teaches AP Physics and AP Calculus and also coaches Golf.
 He has over 20 years teaching too many different subjects at various schools, including the Croston School of Math.
 He was also a librarian in NYC and manager at a local Paintball field.

 Mr. Croston grew up in Kansas City and South Florida.
 He loves sports and is a big fan of the Kansas City Royals and Chiefs.
 He graduated from Wheaton College (outside Chicago).

 Mr. Croston lives way north of Austin with his wife, three wonderful children, and a zoo of animals.
 Currently this is 6 cats, 3 dogs, 2 bunnies and 2 guinea pigs.
 Although this may have expanded since this was written, his family is pushing for chickens.
 He wants an otter.
 When he actually gets a break he enjoys spending time with the family and most of the pets, reading and playing Fantasy Football.

 Neno December teaches Pre-AP Biology and AP Environmental Science; he has also taught chemistry, math, and physics.
 He graduated from Loyola University of Chicago majoring in anthropology, biology, and philosophy.
 He has contributed to research in weapons development, evolutionary biology, ethnographic art, and public health.
 Additionally, Mr. December is the assistant wrestling coach and the science fair coordinator.